 One of New York City’s best bars is also one of its smallest.
 This place doesn’t even call itself a bar but a “bitters tasting room.”
-Every cocktail on the menu, as you would expect, boasts of its bitterness.
+Every cocktail on the menu, as you would expect, boasts a distinct bitterness.
 While you will probably end up standing, you’ll undoubtedly enjoy your CIA, a creation by bartender Sother Teague containing Cynar, Punt e Mes and apple brandy.

 Trust the name of Chicago’s tiniest bar, which clocks in at a snug 460 square feet.
-You can also trust in the bartenders, who know their stuff and mix up pitch-perfect classic cocktails.
+You can also trust in the bartenders, who know their stuff and mix pitch-perfect classic cocktails.
 The Matchbox has been operating for more than half a century, though its current incarnation has been going since 1995.
-Follow the locals, who pop in for after-work drinks, then get dinner at The Silver Palm, the next-door restaurant owned by the same folks.
+Follow the locals, who pop in for after-work drinks and grab a seat outside if the weather allows.

 Good luck trying to find this under-the-radar date spot.
 The entrance is through a small door off to the side of the Italian restaurant Aita, making it the perfect place to wait for a table before dinner.
 But the drinks are superb by their own right, despite the tiny backbar.
 You’ll likely find a locally made aperitivo or gin, and there are a couple nooks where guests are known to smooch it out.
 So look before you creep.Continue to 5 of 6 below.